CARTAvis/manual_source/source/installation_and_configuration.rst

 4. Follow the onscreen instructions to copy and paste the unique URL into your web browser.

-5. Usage instructions are slightly different from the Desktop versions so please check the help command with "./carta --help".
+5. Usage instructions are slightly different from the Desktop versions so please check the help command with "./carta -//-help".
 For example, you can not open images directly (can not "./carta image.fits")

 6. You could make an alias in your ~/.bashrc file similar to this